jothepro/djinni_build/README.md

   --linux [{x86_64,x86,armv8,armv7} ...]
                         list of architectures to build for linux --build-directory BUILD_DIRECTORY
-  --android-ndk ANDROID_NDK
-                        directory of the NDK installation --java-8-home JAVA_8_HOME
-                        JAVA_HOME for a Java 1.8 installation.
-Required if building for Android --java-11-home JAVA_11_HOME
-                        JAVA_HOME for a Java Version > 11.
-Required if building for Android --package [{xcframework,swiftpackage,conan,aar,nuget} ...]
+  --package [{xcframework,swiftpackage,conan,aar,nuget} ...]
                         which packages to create.
 Packages that cannot be created for the selected target architectures will be ignored.
-  --render-docs         render doxygen documentation for the languages of the selected target platforms --clean               clean all build artifacts outside of the build folder, that this script may have created
+  --clean               clean all build artifacts outside of the build folder, that this script may have created
 ```